 The Ethernet Receiver is written only to receive data.
-Transmission is not possible via this plugin at this time.
+Transmission is not possible via this plugin.

-- Required Software- Dewesoft Ethernet License (obtainable from your Dewesoft point of contact)
+NOTE: Required Software - Dewesoft Ethernet License (obtainable from your Dewesoft point of contact)

 Enabling Ethernet Receiver